 People have been through a lot.
 They feel the need to get together and reconnect.
 To help employees improve their mental health and re-establish their connections—to each other and to the organization—companies are using team building programs to bring workers together to collaborate in an environment that’s high on fun and creativity and virtually stress-free.

 Study after study shows that laughter, fun, and engagement are good for mental and physical health.
 Laughing is good for your blood pressure, your diaphragm, your face, and your brain.
-To have fun and interact in an engaging way with colleagues is more vital than ever in light of COVID and the effect it’s had on everyone.
+To have fun and interact in an engaging way with colleagues is more vital than ever, especially as many teams navigate hybrid or remote work arrangements.

 Every team building program incorporates fundamental pillars: communication, collaboration, problem-solving, and leadership.
 In today’s environment, they provide the added benefit of improving morale through healthy re-engagement.